carldamey/solitaire/README.md

 - Add audio feedback to moves
 - Fix minor issue with moving kings to ace slots
 - Improve visuals of final score card
+- Allow resetting after win in a clean fashion

 ## Original Pitch